 Located in South London, this area gets its whimsical name from the metal and glass structure designed by Joseph Paxton.

-Hilly, green, and residential, combined with fantastic views of the city leaves little else for Crystal Palace residents to desire.
+Hilly, green, and residential, combined with fantastic views across the city, leaves little else for Crystal Palace residents to desire.

-The London Borough of Camden is located in North West London just 2.5 miles (4 km) north of Charing Cross.
+Camden is located in North West London, just 2.5 miles (ca. 4 km) north of Charing Cross.

-Once home to Amy Winehouse, and Charles Dickens, Camden Town has an interesting history and has been favored by the youth for many years.
+Once home to Amy Winehouse, and Charles Dickens, Camden Town has an interesting history and has been favoured by the youth for many years.

-Arguably the largest pub in Europe is located in Camden, along with some of the best live music venues in London.
+Arguably the largest pub in Europe is located in Camden, along with some best live music venues in London.

-The vibrancy of the nightlife in Camden cannot be matched.
+The vibrancy of the nightlife in Camden cannot be matched, by any other neighbourhood.